 How to plant winter jasmine

-If planting Jasminum nudiflorum to climb against a wall or fence, dig a hole approximately 15cm from the wall, adding a cane to provide support.
-Add a sprinkling of micorrhizal fungi and a spade full of well-rotted manure or home-made compost, back fill and water.
+- If planting Jasminum nudiflorum to climb against a wall or fence, dig a hole approximately 15cm from the wall, adding a cane to provide support.
+Otherwise dig a hole as normal

 Winter jasmine: problem solving

 Aphids can gather on stems and leaf tips.
 These are usually not a problem and are an important source of food for birds such as house sparrows.

 Mealybug can also be spotted on the stems of winter jasmine.
 Again, these have natural predators and are usually not a problem, but you may consider removing them by hand.

 Bare patches can appear due to a lack of pruning.
 Pruning regularly will ensure the shrub stays compact and bare patches don't appear.

 - Winter jasmine may be available from your local garden centre in winter, but you'll find more choice online or from specialist nurseries

 - Always check plants for signs of damage or disease before planting

 Jasminum nudiflorum – the bright evergreen stems and zingy yellow flowers put on a good show in winter.
 It also makes a good backdrop and companion for other later flowering climbers, such as clematis.
 The Royal Horticultural Society has given it the Award of Garden Merit (AGM)

 Jasminum nudiflorum ‘Aureum’ – this variegated variety has unusual cream and green foliage, which complement its striking yellow blooms